 General purpose polystyrene (GPPS), also known as crystal-clear polystyrene, is fully transparent and rigid, and is widely used in food packaging applications or jewel cases.
 Back in the day, the most common application of GPPS was seen in the cases that enclosed CDs.
 Apart from being FDA compliant, it is also low-cost, X-ray resistant, free from odor and taste, and easy to process.
 As an added bonus, GPPS is also entirely recyclable.

-High impact polystyrene (HIPS), on the other hand, is impact resistant—at the cost of not being naturally clear or transparent.
-It can be easily painted on and glued.
+High impact polystyrene (HIPS), on the other hand, is impact resistant-at the cost of not being naturally clear or transparent.
+It can be easily painted on and glued, and can be used with heat shrink tape and other sealing methods quite easily.
 It is economical and easily molded, but it’s increased moisture absorption can limit its uses.
 HIPS has a matte finish and is a preferred material for thermoforming.
 A common application of HIPS is yogurt cups.

 While HIPS has higher impact strength, GPPS is better suited for storage and packaging purposes because of its transparency.
 GPPS can be molded into exciting shapes, such as that of a treasure chest or a heart to serve as candy boxes for gifting.
 Alpha Rho’s clear rigid plastic boxes are perfect for storage-enabling you to see the contents of the box through its high-gloss finish.
 Since GPPS is FDA compliant, it is completely safe to use our boxes for food storage.